One Day in September: Summary

-The documentary begins with an advertisement by the Munich Tourism Bureau with a beautiful young girl inviting the world to visit the city for the Olympics, then shows interviews with the wives of some of the murdered athletes, including Ankie Spitzer, widow of fencing coach Andre Spitzer.
+The documentary begins with an advertisement by the Munich Tourism Bureau when the city was bidding for the 1972 Summer Olympics, with a local woman inviting the world and the IOC members to vote in a favor of the city, then shows interviews with the wives of some of the murdered athletes, including Ankie Spitzer, widow of fencing coach Andre Spitzer.
 The film also features the first known filmed interview with Jamal Al-Gashey, a surviving terrorist.
 Al-Gashey, who is in hiding in Africa, wears a cap and sunglasses and his face is slightly blurred.

 There are various shots of the Games getting under way, and attention is given to the lax security the Germans had at the Games.
 The terrorists are seen preparing for the assault; Al-Gashey claims that he and the other members were trained in Libya before going to West Germany to begin the assault.

 The assault is described by Al-Gashey as well as by some of the German security staff present.
 Footage of ABC anchor Jim McKay is interspersed, along with sound clips of Peter Jennings, to give an impression of events unfolding as they happened.
 General Ulrich Wegener, founder of the German counter-terrorist unit GSG 9, was also interviewed during the film, and was roundly criticized for his seemingly flippant attitude about the subject matter.

-The film offers evidence supporting the allegation that the rescue operation was poorly planned and executed; for instance, the German police aboard the getaway aeroplane voted to abandon their mission without consulting the central command, while the snipers were not prepared and were poorly positioned.
+The film offers evidence supporting the allegation that the rescue operation was poorly planned and executed; for instance, the German police assigned to the getaway aeroplane voted to abandon this as a suicide mission without consulting the central command, while the snipers were not prepared and were poorly positioned.
 The film implies that had the German government prepared better, the athletes might have been saved.
 Former Mossad Director Zvi Zamir, who was present at the airport during the final gunfight, is interviewed about his views on the failed rescue (he had previously been interviewed on this subject in an NBC profile of the Munich massacre broadcast during the Barcelona Olympics).
 At the end of the section, graphic photographs of the dead Israelis and Palestinians are shown in a photo-montage set to the Deep Purple song "Child in Time".

 The film also alleges that the 29 October hijacking of a Lufthansa jet and the subsequent release of the three surviving Black September members in exchange for the hostages was a set-up by the German government, who did not want their failings to be made obvious in the trial.